Sch3lp/scrambledeggs/docs/CaptainsLog.md

 4. Use MySQL, they've also got a TimeSeries plugin.

 ### Pro's Con's?
+Ended up with PostgreSQL table because of the learning potential we'd get when trying to implement our own EventStore.

 ## 2020, December 16th - Screw css combinations, just use elm-ui
 Because, reasons.
 Actually just because it's the simplest thing.
 And we get free typesafety in our CSS. <3